Home & Kitchen with Caraway

 Any respectable roasting pan will come with a removable rack, but racks in roasting pans are actually somewhat controversial.
 Don’t worry; we’re here to help, and we’re about to give you both sides of the argument.

-• To rack?
-A rack is intended to keep whatever you’re roasting out of its juices, which may prevent the bottom of your roast from becoming soft or floppy.
+• A rack is intended to keep whatever you’re roasting out of its juices, which may prevent the bottom of your roast from becoming soft or floppy.
 This feature also works to promote air circulation, facilitating even roasting and perfect outer crispiness.
 Racks also allow any drippings to drip (instead of soaking with the main dish), which for some recipes can “make it or break it.”

-• Not to rack?
-On the other hand, a downside of the rack is that it often sticks to the food.
+• On the other hand, a downside of the rack is that it often sticks to the food.
 Even with supposedly non-stick roasting pans, this feature doesn’t extend well to the racks.
 Another potential downside of a rack is that the pool of liquid that it allows to gather at the bottom may evaporate in the high heat and burn.

 When to Use Your Roasting Pan